colehanan1/FlyBehaviorScoring/README.md

   curated subset of engineered scalars.
 The tuner validates every requested column, removes duplicates, and records the final selection alongside the saved hyperparameters.
+* Omit `--study-name` to let the script derive a study label from the selected model variant and engineered feature subset (for example, `mlp_tuning_fp_optimized_mlp_7f_d3e41a2c`).
+Provide an explicit name only when you intend to resume the exact same search space.
+The tuner now persists the architecture and PCA component candidates in the Optuna storage and will halt early with a clear error message if you try to resume a study whose search space no longer matches the requested configuration.
 * Set `--model` to either `mlp` (default) or `fp_optimized_mlp`.
 The latter multiplies responder samples by an additional `{0: 1.0, 1: 2.0}` class weight on top of the intensity-derived sample weights so the tuned network mirrors the